 Testing accommodations are changes to the way tests are given, or to testing format.
 Some students with disabilities may need these changes to be able to show their understanding of class material.
 The testing changes are to prevent students’ test results from being affected by their disabilities.
 Testing accommodations do not change the skills or content that tests measure.

-There are four types of testing accommodations.
-They are:
+The four types of testing accommodations are:

 - Method of Presentation